 While the template we suggest above is perfectly usable as a PDF, you can further streamline the way you accept incoming work requests and how you manage all ongoing creative jobs.

-Wrike is a campaign management tool used by many creatives and marketers to manage the rhythm and organization of all creative work — from intake to execution and delivery.
-And Wrike Requests allows you to specify all the details you need for your creative brief.
+Wrike is a collaboration tool used by many creatives and marketers to manage the rhythm and organization of all creative work — from intake to execution and delivery.
+Try out our free Wrike Dynamic Request Forms to manage all the details you need for your creative brief.